Arnold, California

 Park City, Utah

-Before rising to global and national significance with the arrival of the 2002 Olympic Winter Games, Park City, Utah was a relatively unknown gem of the west.
+Before rising to global and national importance with the arrival of the 2002 Olympic Winter Games, Park City, Utah was a relatively unknown gem of the west.
 Residents adored the area for its abundance of recreational opportunities, from hiking and biking, to skiing and snowboarding.
 This opportunity was capitalized upon during the 2002 Olympic Winter Games, which was consequently deemed the most successful in Winter Olympics history.

 Go to guide